 Kipling relates in great detail the then-impossible transatlantic crossing of a dirigible mail plane powered by "Fleury's Ray" en route from London to Quebec, Canada.
 The story, illustrated in color, is fast paced as the large airships battle the perfect storm over the wave-tossed Atlantic.

 This futuristic story takes place in the year 2000, and what makes it remarkable is that at the time Kipling had it published, Americans Wilber and Orville Wright had completed the first sustained powered flight in a powered aircraft just two years earlier in 1903.

-The story was first published in the November 1905 edition of McClure's Magazine in America and later in the December 1905 edition of The Windsor Magazine in Great Britain.
+The short story was first published in the November 1905 edition of McClure's Magazine in America and later in the December 1905 edition of The Windsor Magazine in Great Britain.
 It has since been republished numerous times over the years.
 Enjoy.

 At nine o'clock of a gusty winter night I stood on the lower stages of one of the G. P. O. outward mail towers.
 My purpose was a run to Quebec in "Postal Packet 162 or such other as may be appointed"; and the Postmaster-General himself countersigned the order.
 This talisman opened all doors, even those in the despatching-caisson at the foot of the tower, where they were delivering the sorted Continental mail.